- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 Kanban project management is best for projects that have a lot of individual deliverables and an emphasis on workloads over delivery dates.
 Because an individual card represents each task, projects with a lot of interdependencies may suffer.

 However, suppose you’re dealing with a large volume of tasks that have multiple discrete statuses, with a different person responsible for each one.
-In that case, Kanban can help you effectively monitor each stage of the process.
+In that case, Kanban helps you effectively monitor each stage of the process.

 Some examples of projects that do well with Kanban are: